RECENT GOINGS ON

 In her final year at Manhattan School of Music, Sarah performed in the world premiere of the original musical revue Moving Right Along with music by Jeff Blumenkrantz and book by director Carolyn Marlow, presented by the American Musical Theatre Ensemble.
 Other world premieres include leading roles in Mike Levin's Pleasureman: A New Rock Musical, Charles L Mee's absurdist play Café le Monde, and a number of original musical revues.

-ADDITIONAL TRAINING
+TRAINING BACKGROUND

 Sarah has trained as an actor and physical performer most recently with SITI Company, focusing on Suzuki and Viewpoints, and privately with actor and acting coach Tina Mitchell.
 She has also studied acting at Stella Adler Studios and HB Studios.
 Sarah comes from a background of physical acting techniques including Viewpoints, Rasaboxes, Comedia del Arte, and Laban Movement Analysis.